 Using (2) lights will also let you experiment with different colors so you can see which color is

-one green light will let you see which light is attracting the most bait-fish at that particular time.
+green light will let you see which light is attracting the most bait-fish at that particular time.
 Once

-you see which color is attracting the most fish, you can switch both lights to the
+you see which color is attracting the most fish, you can switch both lights to the same color.
+Our

 The color of light is also very important just as it is with fishing lures.
 Different colors of light

-Green Light could make all the difference in the world from the eyes of a fish.
+Light could make all the difference in the world from the eyes of a fish.
 Again, just because Green

-Light may not be working doesn't mean another color won't.
-As with all
+Light may not be working doesn't mean White Light won't.
+And sometimes using Both Color

 Lures and Bait